Left-Right Relative Entropy: Left-right Relative Entropy

-To calculate the LRRE we use the replica trick, and work in the thermodynamic limit, where $\ell/\epsilon \gg 1$.
-Since the reduced density matrices (\ref{RDBS}) are diagonal, the trace of the $n^{\text{th}}$ power of them can be easily computed,
+To compute the LRRE, we employ the replica trick in the thermodynamic limit ($\ell/\epsilon \gg 1$).
+The diagonal structure of the reduced density matrices (\ref{RDBS}) enables exact evaluation of the trace of the $n^{\text{th}}$ power of them \footnote{This approach efficiently captures logarithmic terms, outperforming direct methods based on Eq. (\ref{DR-RE1}) and applying other techniques \cite{Kawahigashi:2004rf}.},

 Consequently,

 where $\mathcal{F}(n,\alpha)$ and $\mathcal{G}(n,\alpha,\beta)$ are defined as follows:

 Using the modular transformation property of character $\chi_{h_a}(e^{-8 \pi n\frac{\epsilon}{\ell}})=\sum_{a'} \mathcal{S}_{aa'}\chi _{h_{a'}} (e^{-\frac{ \pi \ell}{2n\epsilon}})$, we obtain the following expression in the thermodynamic limit $\ell/\epsilon \gg 1$,